 Andarine is a SARM developed to treat muscle wasting and osteoporosis.
-It has shown promise in animal studies, where it effectively increased bone density, muscle mass, and strength.
-However, it was abandoned in early human clinical trials.
-It is still popular among athletes because of its muscle-building and fat-reducing effects.
+It has shown promise in animal studies, where it increased bone density and muscle mass.
+However, it was abandoned in early human clinical trials due to serious safety concerns.
+People who still use it illegally tend to be unaware of the dangers, which are downplayed in bodybuilding blogs.
 Read on to learn more about this drug and its side effects.

 Andarine, also known as S-4, S-40503, or 8, is a SARM developed with the aim of treating osteoporosis and muscle wasting.

 SARMs (selective androgen receptor modulators) are drugs that bind to the androgen receptor (AR), which is the main site of action of the hormone testosterone.

 In the early days, Andarine was described as the ideal SARM due to high oral bioavailability and great muscle- and bone-building effects (studied in animals) .

 Phase I human trials with this drug have reportedly been successful but no studies have been published.
 However, further development of the drug was abandoned in favor of Ostarine, another SARM with a similar structure, also known as S-22 .

 This was likely because of Andarine’s poor safety profile.
 It caused vision-related side effects, which further adds to the long list of reasons against ever taking this drug.

 Andarine has a high affinity for the androgen receptor (AR) and therefore mimics the effects of testosterone.
 However, its effects are much stronger in muscles and bones than in reproductive organs.
 That is why Andarine and other SARMs are hypothesized to cause fewer side effects than anabolic steroids .

 Bodybuilders tend to take this unapproved theory as “proof” that they won’t have to deal with severe testosterone suppression and increased estrogens if they take SARMs.
 However, this is far from true.